Vincent Sowah Odotei: Politics

 Hon.
-Vincent Odotei is a member of New Patriotic Party and was a member of parliament for Dade kotopon (Ghana parliament constituency) in the Greater Accra Region in the Seventh Parliament of the Fourth Republic of Ghana.
+Vincent Odotei is a member of the New Patriotic Party and was a member of parliament for Dade kotopon (Ghana parliament constituency) in the Greater Accra Region in the Seventh Parliament of the Fourth Republic of Ghana.

 2016 election

-Odotei contested the Dade kotopon constituency parliamentary seat on the ticket of the New Patriotic Party during the 2016 Ghanaian general election and won with 40,126 votes representing 50.58% of the total votes.
-He was elected over Nii Amasah Namoale of the National Democratic Congress who polled 38,504 votes which is equivalent to 48.54% and the parliamentary candidate for the Convention People's Party Cynthia Akua Mensah had 697 votes representing 0.88% of the total votes.
+Odotei contested the Dade kotopon constituency parliamentary seat on the ticket of the New Patriotic Party during the 2016 Ghanaian general election and won with 40,126 votes, representing 50.58% of the total votes.
+He was elected over Nii Amasah Namoale of the National Democratic Congress, who polled 38,504 votes, which is equivalent to 48.54%, and the parliamentary candidate for the Convention People's Party, Cynthia Akua Mensah, had 697 votes, representing 0.88% of the total votes.